droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 The players emerge at the base of the hill upon which **Old Bonegrinder** rests, as described in <span class="citation">Approaching the Windmill (p.
 125)</span>.
 There are no ravens at or near the windmill.

-As the windmill comes into view, the players also notice **Morgantha** approaching from the opposite direction with her cart, as described in <span class="citation">Dream Pastries (p.
+As the windmill comes into view, the players also notice **Morgantha** ([Night Hag scaled down to Level 6](https://2e.aonprd.com/Monsters.aspx?ID=257) - but apply Elite template as of now.
+Bore detailed on her and the coven are in [[Arc H - The Lost Soul#I3b.
+Franz’s Tent]]) approaching from the opposite direction with her cart, as described in <span class="citation">Dream Pastries (p.
 48)</span>.

 This scene largely unfolds as described in <span class="citation">Dream Pastries (p.
 48)</span>, but Morgantha is coming from the town of Vallaki, not the village of Barovia, and she doesn't have a child stuffed into a sack in her peddler's cart.